peterigz/zloc/README.md

 Define *TLOC_MAX_SIZE_INDEX* to alter the maximum block size the allocator can handle.
 Default in 64bit is ~34GB.
 The size is determined by 1 << TLOC_MAX_SIZE_INDEX or 2 ^ TLOC_MAX_SIZE_INDEX.
 Any value below 64 is acceptable.
 You can reduce the number to save some space in the allocator structure but it really won't save much.

 Define *TLOC_OUTPUT_ERROR_MESSAGES* to have any errors output to the console.
-This includes warnings like out of memory in the allocated (not system memory).
+This includes warnings like out of memory in the allocator (not system memory).